arschles/ironworker_advanced/README.md

-# ironworker_advanced

-Semi-advanced code samples for IronWorker.
+This repository has semi-advanced code samples for use in IronWorker, and a driver script (courtesy @carimura) that can queue up many tasks concurrently.

 # Instructions for Use